-Appropriately nicknamed the City That Doesn’t Sleep, NYC is constantly abuzz with festivals, markets, shopping, nightlife, and plenty of really unique people.
+Appropriately nicknamed the City That Doesn’t Sleep (because there's too much to do!), NYC is constantly abuzz with festivals, markets, shopping, nightlife, and plenty of really unique people to meet.
 No matter if you decide to spend a few days or a few months in New York City, there is no limit to all of the great places you can discover and many of them completely free!

 1. Staten Island Ferry

 If you ever just want to step away from the bustling city streets of Manhattan you can catch a ride on the Staten Island ferry for free.
-The ferry ride is completely free, because the main purpose for the ferry is commuters from Staten Island to Manhattan, but the 25-minute ride will give you great views of the New York Harbor and lower Manhattan.
+The ferry ride is completely free in courtesy to the commuters from Staten Island to Manhattan (and now you!).
+The 25-minute ride will give you great views of the New York Harbor and lower Manhattan.
 The best part about the Staten Island ferry is that it passes right next to Ellis Island giving you an amazingly clear view of the Statue of Liberty.

 New York City has plenty of parks throughout Manhattan and surrounding boroughs.
 Of course, no trip to NYC is complete without a stroll through the massive Central Park.
 Settled in the middle of Manhattan, Central Park stretches 1.317 square miles and is complete with zoo, ice rink, and tons of a green space to relax, jog, or play a pickup game of football or baseball.
 There are many other great parks to visit that will give you stunning views of New York City including the mile-long High Line and Brooklyn Bridge Park.